10 best badminton racquets in india featured image swag swami article

 Grip size

-Grip size of a racquet measured by manufacturers using various codes.
-For example, this is Yonex’s system:
+The grip size of a racket is measured using various codes.
+For example, Yonex employs the following system:

 G1 = 4 in